Home

 12. Don’t write off inbound channels.
 Everyone thinks you can’t get great engineers inbound these days.
 This isn’t strictly true, it’s just really hard and demands a lot of attention.
 But if you can get great candidates reaching out to you, half the battle — getting them interested in your company — is usually won.

 14. Don’t undervalue communication skills.
 Coding is communication and engineering is almost always collaborative.
 If an engineer can’t communicate clearly and precisely, they probably don’t think clearly and precisely.
-Communication skills are not nice-to-have for an engineer, they’re the heart of the matter – truly great engineers tend to have exceptional language skills.
+Communication skills are not nice-to-have for an engineer, they’re the heart of the matter — in my experience, truly great engineers tend to have exceptional language skills.

 15. Retention reduces the pressure to hire.
 If you aren’t losing people, your net hiring goals are easier to hit.
 Also, it sends a strong message when candidates talk to people who’ve been on the team for several years.
+Obviously, this is only a good thing if they’re solid contributors.
+But losing great people who’ve been on the team for a while is a huge headwind.